BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/hoa.md

 ### Lord Chamberlain

 On this boss with a coordinated group and assuming you have a windwalker monk or any sort of immunity specs, you preferably do NOT want to soak the Ritual of Woe with your Divine Shield because taunting the Stigma of Pride debuff that will apply to the tank will mitigate a lot of damage and will make it a ton easier for your tank.
-When you do not have Avenging Wrath, you can Blessing of Sacrifice the tank to mitigate damage taken.
+Whenever you do not have Avenging Wrath (and assuming tank doesn't have any major cooldowns available), you can Blessing of Sacrifice the tank to mitigate damage taken.

 ### Important trash mechanics to use utility on*